Kraków, the Historical Heart of Poland

 If we were to say that Poland has a soul, we think the name of this soul would be Kraków.
 So much so that this special city, one of the cultural capitals of Europe, is also known as “the most underrated city“.
-One of Poland’s oldest and most fascinating cities, Krakow is a delightful blend of history, art and lively energy.
+One of Poland’s oldest and most fascinating cities (It is also the second largest city in the country after Warsaw.), Krakow is a delightful blend of history, art and lively energy.
 From medieval architecture to bustling market squares, Krakow offers an unforgettable experience that attracts visitors from around the world.
 Here’s a guide to discover the wonders of this fascinating Polish city.

 Main Market Square: The Heart of the Old Town

 A great place to start your visit might be Main Market Square (Rynek Główny), the largest medieval square in Europe.
 This bustling area is the heart of Kraków’s Old Town, surrounded by colorful historic buildings.
-You might want to stop by St. Mary’s Basilica with its beautiful Gothic architecture or explore the iconic Sukiennice for local crafts and souvenirs.
+As you explore Kraków, you might want to stop by St. Mary’s Basilica.
+There, its beautiful Gothic architecture immediately captures your attention.
+Meanwhile, you can continue your walk to the iconic Sukiennice.
+Here, you discover local crafts and unique souvenirs in a lively atmosphere.
+In this way, the city blends history and everyday culture in a seamless experience.

 Wawel Castle: Poland’s Royal Heritage